 - TracksLast Played on BBC

 - Events29 Jan - University of Warwick Student Union, Coventry, UK

-Ian Hunter Patterson, (born 3 June 1939), is an English singer-songwriter who is best known as the lead singer of the English rock band Mott the Hoople from its inception in 1969 to its dissolution in 1974, and at the time of its 2009 reunion.
-Hunter was a musician and songwriter before joining Mott The Hoople, and continued in this vein after he left the band.
+Ian Hunter Patterson (better known as Ian Hunter) (born 3 June 1939) is an English singer-songwriter who is best known as the lead singer of the English rock band Mott the Hoople, from its inception in 1969 to its dissolution in 1974, and at the time of its 2009 reunion.
+Hunter was a musician and songwriter before joining Mott the Hoople, and continued in this vein after he left the band.
 He embarked on a solo career despite ill health and disillusionment with commercial success, and often worked in collaboration with Mick Ronson, David Bowie's sideman and arranger from the Ziggy Stardust and the Spiders from Mars period.

 Mott the Hoople achieved a certain level of commercial success, and attracted a small but devoted fan base.
 As a solo artist, Hunter charted with lesser-known but more wide-ranging works outside of the rock mainstream.
 His best-known solo records are "Once Bitten, Twice Shy", later covered by Great White, and "Cleveland Rocks", a cover version of which became the theme song for the American TV series The Drew Carey Show.